thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step75:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-7-5-activate-customer-user-1-ce.png
         title: 'Paste the previously copied link into a new browser tab and press Enter.
 Come up with and enter a password twice, then press "Create Password".
-You will automatically login as a customer user;'
+You will automatically log in as a customer user;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-7-5-activate-customer-user-2-ce.png
         title: 'You have logged in as a Customer User.
 You may browse the data and acknowledge/clear alarms.'